-Built-in → Card Copies all files from built-in camera memory to a memory of This option copies all the files in built-in camera memory.
-I cannot be used to copy a single file.
-Card → Built-in Copies a single file on the memory card to camera built-in camera memory.
+Built-in → Card Copies all files from built-in camera memory to a Card → Built-in Copies a single file on the memory card to camera built-in camera memory.
 Files are copied to the folder in built-in memory whose name has the largest serial number.
 1Use [◀] and [▶] to select the file you want to copy.
 2Use [▲] and [▼] to select "Copy" and then press [SET].

-- You can copy snapshots, movies, audio snapshots, or Voice Recording files you recorded with this camera. - When a copied image appears on the full-month calendar screen, it is displayed on the date that it was copied (page 90).
+- You can copy snapshots, movies, audio snapshots, or Voice Recording files you recorded with this camera. - When a copied image appears on the full-month calendar screen, it is displayed on the date that it was copied (page 91).